gaehlerm/SoftwareEngineering/README.md

 ```

 It is showing that the teardown functions are called even if the test fails, while a normal function like this `print(" after")` statement is not executed.

+Whether you should use the method or the class function depends on your tests.

 ### Helper functions